-- (1) This section does not apply to a caveat prepared and registered by the chief executive (lands) under section 61TL(1). - (2) The chief executive (lands) may cancel a caveat if a request to cancel the caveat is lodged and the chief executive (lands) is satisfied- - (a) the interest claimed by the caveator has ceased or the claim to it has been abandoned or withdrawn; or - (b) the claim of the caveator has been settled by agreement or otherwise satisfied; or - (c) the nature of the interest claimed does not entitle the caveator to prevent registration of a document that has been lodged. - (3) The chief executive (lands) must notify the caveator of his or her intention to cancel the caveat at least 7 days before cancelling it. - (4) If a document that has been lodged will, on registration, give full effect to an interest claimed in a caveat, the chief executive (lands) may remove the caveat immediately before registering the document.
+- (1) This section does not apply to a caveat prepared and registered by the registrar of titles under section 61TL(1). - (2) The registrar of titles may cancel a caveat if a request to cancel the caveat is lodged and the registrar is satisfied- - (a) the interest claimed by the caveator has ceased or the claim to it has been abandoned or withdrawn; or - (b) the claim of the caveator has been settled by agreement or otherwise satisfied; or - (c) the nature of the interest claimed does not entitle the caveator to prevent registration of a document that has been lodged. - (3) The registrar of titles must notify the caveator of his or her intention to cancel the caveat at least 7 days before cancelling it. - (4) If a document that has been lodged will, on registration, give full effect to an interest claimed in a caveat, the registrar of titles may remove the caveat immediately before registering the document.